NIT-Administrative-Systems/northwestern-laravel-ui/docs/README.md

 ```

 ## Upgrading
+### v2.1.0
+This release introduces a Global Alert component and fixes some Bootstrap 5 compatibility issues.

+See [the section on Global Alerts](usage.md#global-alerts) for more information on using this feature.

+There are no breaking changes in this release.

 ### v2.0.0
 This version drops support for Laravel Mix and Bootstrap 4.
 Laravel Vite and Bootstrap 5 are supported, and the layout has been adjusted accordingly.